Wildcards

-For example, you can include the date, time, input file name, or a unique ID in your output file names.
-This helps keep your files organized, consistent, and easy to track, without extra effort.
+For example, you can include the date, time, input file name, or a UUID in your output file names.
+This helps keep your files and folders organized, consistent, and easy to track, without extra effort.

 Full File Path: